 With these goals fresh in our minds, the value of consumer validation testing becomes clear.
-Customer feedback is a simple way to measure the effectiveness of packaging in a setting that resembles the actual buying experience.
+Customer feedback is a simple way to measure the effectiveness in a setting that resembles the actual buying experience.

-We strongly recommend that brands perform some type of consumer testing process before sending their products to the shelf.
-This process is easy to do and maximizes design potential while minimizing risk.
-It’s also important to note that the best consumer feedback comes from objective, third-party sources that aren’t affiliated with the brand.
+We strongly recommend that brands perform brand testing with consumers before sending their products to the shelf.
+This process is simple to do and maximizes design potential while minimizing risk.
+It’s also important to note that the best consumer feedback comes from aim, third-party sources not affiliated with the brand.

-Step 5: Launch & Distribution
+Launch & Distribution

-Using a broker may also be helpful when trying to break into large national retail chains.
+Using a broker may be helpful when trying to break into large national retail chains.
 If you’re trying to make it into smaller gourmet shops, the owners will be more willing to hear direct pitches from producers.

 Our passion is to help our clients bring new brands to life or to invigorate their existing ones.
-We put our heart and soul into every project, designing stand-out brand experiences that embrace innovation, creativity, and ideation for game-changing packaging design ideas.
+We put our heart and soul into every project, designing standout brand experiences that embrace innovation, creativity, and ideation for game-changing packaging design ideas.

 We’ve owned successful brands and know what it takes to compete in crowded markets.
 Regardless of your product, our team has the knowledge and insight needed to make yours win.
 Book a time to discuss your project with our team.